Edresson/YourTTS/README.md

 In our recent [paper](https://arxiv.org/abs/2112.02418) we propose the YourTTS model.
 YourTTS brings the power of a multilingual approach to the task of zero-shot multi-speaker TTS.
 Our method builds upon the VITS model and adds several novel modifications for zero-shot multi-speaker and multilingual training.
 We achieved state-of-the-art (SOTA) results in zero-shot multi-speaker TTS and results comparable to SOTA in zero-shot voice conversion on the VCTK dataset.
 Additionally, our approach achieves promising results in a target language with a single-speaker dataset, opening possibilities for zero-shot multi-speaker TTS and zero-shot voice conversion systems in low-resource languages.
 Finally, it is possible to fine-tune the YourTTS model with less than 1 minute of speech and achieve state-of-the-art results in voice similarity and with reasonable quality.
 This is important to allow synthesis for speakers with a very different voice or recording characteristics from those seen during training.

+## Erratum
+In Section 2 of YourTTS paper, we have defined the Speaker Consistency Loss (SCL) function.
+In addition, we have used this loss function on 4 fine-tuning experiments in Sections 3 and 4 (EXP.
+1 + SCL, EXP.
+2 + SCL, EXP.
+3 + SCL,  and EXP.
+4 + SCL).
+However, due to an implementation mistake, the gradient of this loss function was not propagated for the model during the training.
+It means that the fine-tuning experiments that  used this loss are equivalent to training the model for more steps without the Speaker Consistency Loss.
+This bug was discovered by [Tomáš Nekvinda](https://github.com/Tomiinek)  and reported on [issue number  2348  of the Coqui TTS repository](https://github.com/coqui-ai/TTS/issues/2348).
+This bug was fixed on the [pull request number 2364 on the Coqui TTS repository](https://github.com/coqui-ai/TTS/pull/2364).
+Currently,  it is fixed for Coqui TTS version v0.12.0 or higher.
+We would like to thank Tomáš Nekvinda for finding the bug and reporting it.

 ## Production version
 Come try our latest and greatest fullband english only model https://coqui.ai/